 Step 9: Celebrate

 Once you receive a letter from the COSO and the Office of Student Engagement and Leadership, you are now officially a student organization at the University of Louisiana at Lafayette.
-You are now eligible for all rights and privileges that come with responsibilities on your part to abide by all University policies and to do everything in your power to represent UL and the organization in a positive light.
+You are eligible for all rights and privileges that come with responsibilities on your part to abide by all University policies and to do everything in your power to represent UL Lafayette and the organization in a positive light.
 Congratulations!